mozzarellaV8/Foundations-Clustering/readme.md

 	   }
 ```

 I decided to take the function apart to really see what was going on.
-To distinguish between my code and the exercise code, I switched `wss` to `ssw` - [here are the details](wssplot.md)
+To distinguish between my code and the exercise code, I switched `wss` to `ssw` - [here are the details](wssplot.md).

+Essentially it appears that with a set of number of clusters of 15 -

 ### Method 02